remymiguk/leptos_study/README.md

 ^1 Sometime work with libraries in Rust is hard, commonly requires low-level knowledge or a genius mind to understand.

+Try achieve facilities to develop enterprise apps like was in teh 90's.
+Clipper, Visual Basic, Delphi

 # Leptos study project Axum

 It showcases Leptos' ability to create both a client-side rendered app, and a server side rendered app with hydration, in a single repository.